askarahodov/xyops/docs/data-structures.md

 The server groups where the alert is active.
 Leave blank to apply to all groups.

-## Alert.email

-An optional list of email addresses to notify when the alert fires.
-This can be a single address, or a comma-separated list of multiple addresses.

-## Alert.web_hook
+## Alert.actions

-Optionally fire a web hook for the alert.
-Specify the [WebHook.id](#webhook-id) here.
+A set of [Actions](#action) to perform when the alert fires and/or clears.
+This list may be augmented by the server group as well.

 ## Alert.monitor_id